Information Security Program

 Security at Coveo is job zero.
 The Coveo Hosted Services customers benefit from an infrastructure and a platform built to satisfy the requirements of the most security-sensitive organizations.
 As a result, Coveo:

-- Hosted Services are GDPR-Compliant, as outlined in our Compliance page;
+Hosted Services are GDPR-Compliant, as outlined on our Compliance page;

-- Offers a HIPAA-Compliant version of its Hosted Services.
+Offers a HIPAA-Compliant version of its Hosted Services.
 A Business Associate Agreement must be signed between Coveo and all HIPAA customers.
-See About the Coveo Cloud V2 HIPAA Platform page.
+See the About the Coveo HIPAA Platform page.